 Electoral bias was in fact recognized as an issue even at the time that the cube law was first being invoked in defense of single member plurality.
-Thus, although David Butler argued in an influential work of his in the early 1950s that the system largely conformed to the cube law, he also identified a clear bias against Labour, a bias that appeared to be crucial in 1951 when, as we have already seen, the Conservatives won a majority of seats despite winning fewer votes than Labour (Butler 1951, 1952, 1963).16 But thereafter interest in electoral bias in the academic literature declined, despite the fact that in February 1974 the tables were turned when Labour won more seats than the Conservatives despite securing fewer votes.
+Thus, although David Butler argued in an influential work of his in the early 1950s that the system largely conformed to the cube law, he also identified a clear bias against Labour, a bias that appeared to be crucial in 1951 when, as we have already seen, the Conservatives won a majority of seats despite winning fewer votes than Labour (Butler 1951, 1952, 1963).
+But thereafter interest in electoral bias in the academic literature declined, despite the fact that in February 1974 the tables were turned when Labour won more seats than the Conservatives despite securing fewer votes.
 Only recently have any comprehensive studies of electoral bias in the postwar period appeared (see Curtice and Steed 1992; Mortimore 1992; Rossiter et al. 1998; Blau 2001; Johnston et al. 2002, 2006).

 Electoral bias can arise from two main sources (Johnston 1979).
 The first of these is that a party's vote might be concentrated in relatively small constituencies.
 One obvious reason why this might be the case is because the electorate in the seats won by one of the two largest parties is on average smaller than the electorate in the seats won by the other.
 But this is not the only possibility.
-Electoral bias will also appear if the turnout in the seats won by one of the larger parties than in those won by the other, as this also effectively reduces the size of the constituency so far as the top two parties are concerned.17
+Electoral bias will also appear if the turnout in the seats won by one party is systematically smaller than the turnout in the seats won by the other.
+It will also occur if third parties win more votes in the seats won by one of the larger parties than in those won by the other, as this also effectively reduces the size of the constituency so far as the top two parties are concerned.17